Chamuraii/Boot2root/writeup2.md

 # ALTERNATIVE PRIV ESC

-Once we are in the system as www-data, we can check the kernel version using the following command
+Once we are in the system as the user ```www-data```, we can check the kernel version using the following command

 ```
 uname -a